Posterior contraction of the population polytope in finite admixture models

 A key ingredient in the general analysis of convergence of posterior distributions is through establishing the existence of tests for subsets of parameters of interest.
-A test $\phitest$ is a measurable indicator function of the $m\times n$-sample $\AllDat = (\SSn^{1},\ldots,\SSn^{m})$ from an admixture model.
-For a fixed pair of convex polytopes $\Gzero,\Gone \in \Gcal$, where $\Gcal$ is a given subset of $\Delta^d$, consider tests for discriminating $\Gzero$ against a closed Hausdorff ball centered at $\Gone$.
-The following two lemmas on the existence of tests highlight the fundamental role of the Hellinger information: \begin{lemma} Fix a pair of $(G_0,G_1) \in (\Gcal^*\times\Gcal)$ and let $\delta = \dH(G_0,G_1)$.
-Then, there exist tests $\{\phitest\}$ that have the following properties:
+A test $\varphi_{m,n}$ is a measurable indicator function of the $m\times n$-sample $\SS_{[n]}^{[m]}= (\SS_{[n]}^{1},\ldots,\SS_{[n]}^{m})$ from an admixture model.
+For a fixed pair of convex polytopes $G_0,G_1\in\Gcal$, where $\Gcal$ is a given subset of $\Delta^d$, consider tests for discriminating $G_0$ against a closed Hausdorff ball centered at $G_1$.
+The following two lemmas on the existence of tests highlight the fundamental role of the Hellinger information: